How Long Does It Take to Detox from Sugar?

 Pro Tips

-Eat protein at every meal to stabilize blood sugar and cut cravings significantly during the first week.
+Eat protein with every meal to stabilize blood sugar and reduce cravings.

 — Harvard Medical School